Nokia 6650

+Versions

 A 1900 MHz version known as the 6651 was released for the North American market soon after.
 Alongside the jointly-launched Motorola A845, the pair were the first UMTS 3G phones launched in America, on the short-lived AT&T Wireless UMTS network (the network later shut down, as part of the merger with Cingular Wireless - which eventually debuted its own 3G UMTS network).
 As a result, the Nokia 6651 was one of only two phones that ever launched on the AT&T Wireless 3G network.

+Appearance

 Its appearance is very similar to that of Nokia 6100, but with a larger screen and external antenna (it was the last Nokia candybar phone with an external one).
 The 6650 uses the Nokia Series 40 platform, and is equipped with a VGA camera and supports Java ME applications.
 The device has 4096 colours and features Bluetooth, Infrared and a WAP browser.

+United Kingdom

 The Nokia 6650 was used by UK mobile network operators to test their networks during the 3G roll-out.
 Despite this, the Nokia 6650 was never released to the general public in the UK.